NYC Personal Injury Lawyer » Car Accidents

 When you turn to our NYC personal injury attorneys for help after a crash, you can expect:

 We know how much is at stake when you turn to us for help after a crash.
 We’re ready to do everything in our power ot help you walk away with the full value of your car accident injury claim.
-Call our NYC car accident lawyers to get started with a free initial case evaluation today.
+Contact our NYC car accident attorneys to get started with a free initial case evaluation.

 Based on an analysis of crash data published by the New York Police Department and the New York State Traffic Safety Statistical Repository (TSSR) – very common.

-Car accident data from 2023 and 2022 is not yet available.
-But accident data from 2021 tell us there were a total of 97,059 car accidents across all five boroughs.
-That’s nearly 265 car accidents a day on NYC roads.
+Car accident data from 2023 is preliminary as of early 2024.
+But statistics from 2022 tell us there were a total of 100,508 car accidents across all five boroughs.
+That’s around 275 car accidents a day on NYC roads.

 Here are some notable NYC car accident statistics from that recent year:

 Traffic accidents don’t just affect motorists and their passengers.
-In 2021, at least 15,000 accidents in the city involved bicyclists, pedestrians, trucks, and motorcyclists.
+In 2022, at least 17,000 accidents in the city involved bicyclists, pedestrians, buses, and motorcyclists.

-While data from 2023 and 2022 are not yet available, analysis of NYPD crash data from 2021 shows us Brooklyn is the borough where car accidents in New York City tend to happen most.
+While data from 2023 is still preliminary, analysis of NYPD crash data from 2022 shows us Brooklyn is the borough where car accidents in New York City tend to happen most.

 That year the county breakdown of accidents was as follows: